 A fun, hands-on way to earn money for a charity is to hold a bake sale.
 By getting together a group of friends or coworkers and making cookies, cupcakes, and brownies and then selling them, a lot of money can be earned.
 Also, this is a fun way to support your cause!
 If bake sales aren't your thing, you can sell trees for buyers to plant, T-shirts, or any number of things.

 This type of fundraiser is perhaps one of the most fun and likely the most successful too as those who donate get to bring something home to show that they've helped.
 This can be held in front of a store, at the mall, a park, or even at a festival given that you get proper permission first.
 Be sure to be ready to put on your best sales skills and have fun!

 Idea #10 - Have a Raffle

 There are two main types of raffles: a 50/50 raffle where 50% of the money goes to charity and a raffle where you give away an item such as a car.
-A 50/50 raffle is the least risky as you don't have to worry about raising enough money to cover the cost of the car, but raffling off a car is likely to generate more money.
-Another thing you can do is have several nice items such as video game systems and televisions and have multiple winners.
+A 50/50 raffle is the least risky as you don't have to worry about raising enough money to cover the cost of the vehicle, but raffling off a car is likely to generate more money.
+Another thing you can do is have several high-ticket items such as video game systems and televisions and have multiple winners.
 This increases the chance that any one person may win a prize and thus more people may be apt to purchase a raffle ticket.

 Remember, raising money for a charity isn't only about the lives that the charity touches, but the lives you touch.
 And don't forget to have fun!
 Also, if you have a great fundraising idea, feel free to comment below.
 Your input is always welcome!